Gibby/sdr-trunk/README.md

   * POSTGRES_HOST: - Hostname for the db (Use postgres if using the link from the db service in docker-compose)
   * POSTGRES_PORT: - Port number to use to connect to the postgres host.

+* icecast:
+  * environment variables:
+    * ICECAST_ADMIN_USERNAME: - Admin username for the icecast web url
+    * ICECAST_ADMIN_PASSWORD: - Password for the admin
+    * ICECAST_SOURCE_PASSWORD: - Source password, used in the .liq files
+    * ICECAST_RELAY_PASSWORD: - Relay password, I am not using this
+    * ICECAST_HOSTNAME: - Hostname that goes in the icecast config
+    * ICECAST_PORT: - Port icecast listens on
+    * ICECAST_MAX_SOURCES: - Max number of sources

 * postgres:
   * volumes:
     * postgres_data - where the database files are saved